csdms/rcem-2019/README.md

 ## Before the workshop

-1. **Sign up for an account (see above)**: We will do all of our computation on the CSDMS JupyterHub.
+1. **Sign up for an account (see below)**: We will do all of our computation on the CSDMS JupyterHub.
 This means that we won't have to spend time installing software during the workshop.
 2. **Review the basics of working with Python and the Jupyter Notebook Interface**: There are many online resources.
 Coding experience is not a prerequisite for this workshop and we will explain core concepts as we go along.
 3. **Background reading**: Read the [Hobley et al., 2017](https://www.earth-surf-dynam.net/5/21/2017/esurf-5-21-2017.html) open source paper about Landlab